AgenaTrader/AgenaIndicator-documentation/sources/indicators_oscillators.md

 ```

 ##IchimokuCloud
+### Description
-The Ichimoku Cloud, also known as Ichimoku Kinko Hyo, is a versatile indicator that defines support and resistance, identifies trend direction, gauges momentum and provides trading signals.
-Ichimoku Kinko Hyo translates into "one look equilibrium chart".
-With one look, chartists can identify the trend and look for potential signals within that trend.
-The indicator was developed by Goichi Hosoda, a journalist, and published in his 1969 book.
-Even though the Ichimoku Cloud may seem complicated when viewed on the price chart, it is actually a straight-forward indicator that is very usable.
-It was, after all, created by a journalist, not a rocket scientist!
-Moreover, the concepts are easy to understand and the signals are well-defined.
+The Ichimoku Cloud, also called Ichimoku Kinko Hyo, is a very adaptable indicator that defines support and resistance, gauges momentum, identifies trend direction and provides trading signals.
+Ichimoku Kinko Hyo literally means "one look equilibrium chart".
+With just one look, traders can identify the trend and search for possible signals in that trend.
+The indicator was developed by the journalist Goichi Hosoda, and published in his 1969 book.
+Although the Ichimoku Cloud may appear complicated when looked at on the price chart, it is in fact a simple indicator that can be implemented very well – a tribute to the fact that its inventor was a journalist!
+What is more, the concepts are easily understandable and the signals well-defined.

-**1. Tenkan Sen – conversion line**
-This is the median value of the 9-period high and the 9-period low.
+**1. Tenkan Sen** – conversion line This is the median value of the 9-period high and the 9-period low.

-**2. Kinjun Sen – the baseline**
-This is the midpoint of the 26-period high and low.
+**2. Kinjun Sen** – the baseline This is the midpoint of the 26-period high and low.

-**3. Chikou Span – lagging span**
-This is the closing price plotted 26 days in the past.
+**3. Chikou Span** – lagging span This is the closing price plotted 26 days in the past.

-**4. Senkou Span A – the first leading line**
-This is the midpoint between the conversion line and the baseline.
+**4. Senkou Span A** – the first leading line This is the midpoint between the conversion line and the baseline.
 The leading Span A forms one of the two cloud boundaries.
-It is referred to as leading because it is plotted 26 periods in the future and thus forms the faster cloud boundary.
+It is referred to as leading because it is plotted 26 periods in the future and thus builds the faster cloud boundary.

-**5. Senkou Span B – the second leading line**
-This is the midpoint of the 52-day high-low range projected 26 periods into the future, and forms the slower cloud boundary.
+**5. Senkou Span B** – the second leading line This is the midpoint of the 52-day high-low range projected 26 periods into the future, forming the slower cloud boundary.

-**Kumo – cloud**
-The cloud (Kumo) is the area between Senkou Span A and Senkou Span B. This area is highlighted in color and thus forms a cloud shape.
+Kumo – cloud The cloud (Kumo) is the area between Senkou Span A and Senkou Span B. This area is highlighted in color, forming a cloud shape.

 **Caution:**

-Since the cloud is drawn „into the future“ you must shift the time axis to the left in order to be able to see it.
+Because the cloud is drawn “into the future”, it is necessary to shift the time axis to the left in order to view it.

 ### Interpretation
 Similarly to the smoothing averages, the Ichimoku indicator will create a bullish signal when the Tenkan Sen crosses over the Kinjun Sen from below.